-So you have a book - it's written, it's designed, it's printed and it's registered.
+So you have a book.
+It's written, it's designed, it has its own ISBN, it's printed and it's registered.
 You should see it beginning to appear on the online bookshops.
-Try amazon or some of the others.
+Try Amazon or some of the others.
 You can search using your new ISBN!

 Amazon have several services available to help the publisher.
-Start with their Publishers Guide which will explain how to get your book listed on amazon.co.uk, much of which will be useful for other online bookshops.
+Start with their Publishers Guide, which will explain how to get your book listed on amazon.co.uk, much of which will be useful for the other online bookshops.

-They will also encourage you to join their Advantage programme, which allows you to send books direct to Amazon.co.uk at a massive discount - currently 60% off the cover price but it does have advantages.
+Their Advantage Programme seems to be listed but ‘closed to new registrants’ at the moment.
+This allows publishers to send books direct to Amazon.co.uk at a massive discount - currently 60% off the cover price but it does have advantages.
 The main one is that your book will show as 'In Stock' and will ship within 24 hours.
 I can't find any serious other advantages and the main disadvantage is the amount of discount they insist on.
-However, it provides a lot of useful information for the self publisher and will stand you in good stead when it comes to getting information about your book onto other websites.
+However, it provides a lot of useful information for the self-publisher and will stand you in good stead when it comes to getting information about getting your book onto other websites.

 The order of events is as follows:

 You may well be palmed off with some reason why they don't have time to talk to you - don't be put off

 This can be disheartening work but it has to be done.
 Use all the tactics you can think of to get the buyer to either look at your book or suggest other routes to supply.

 If the large chains are hard work then you can start at the other end of the scale - the local bookshops.
 In fact you might want to start with your local bookshop.
 Ask for the manager, explain you are a local publisher then go through the same conversation that is laid out above.
 It’s easier and good practice for when you call the big boys!